zenml-io/zenml/docs/book/features/guide-aws-gcp-azure.md

 * You need to have the `aws` cli set up with the right credentials.
 Make sure you have the permissions to create and manage Sagemaker runs.

 * A container registry has to be configured in the stack.
 This registry will be used by ZenML to push your job images that Sagemaker will run.
-Check out the [cloud guide](https://docs.zenml.io/features/cloud-pipelines/guide-aws-gcp-azure) to learn how you can set up an elastic container registry.

 Once you have all these values handy, you can proceed to setting up the components required for your stack.